PositiveSumData/NationalOralHealthDataPortal/Data/HRSA_Area_Health_Resource_Files/README.md

 ## Issues & decisions

 This project focused on county data only for now, since that's where most of the detail is.
-The state-level dental details are much more limited, coming from the NPI registry rather than the ADA masterfile.
+The state-level dental details are much more limited, coming from the NPI registry rather than the ADA Masterfile.
 Positive Sum would like to know more about the validity of aggregating all county-level detail up to the state before making that visualization.
 Would it be ok to say that 23% of a state's dentists are under 35 if you add up all the dentists from all the counties and compute the share that are under 35?

 ## Code